Jean-Poul/Fullstack-Period4-Handin/README.md

 <br>

-Note: lastUpdated is a TTL index.
+Note to self lastUpdated is a TTL index.
 TTL indexes are special single-field indexes that MongoDB can use to automatically remove documents from a collection after a certain amount of time or at a specific clock time.
 Data expiration is useful for certain types of information like machine generated event data, logs, and session information that only need to persist in a database for a finite amount of time.
 To create a TTL index, use the createIndex() method on a field whose value is either a date or an array that contains date values, and specify the expireAfterSeconds option with the desired TTL value in seconds.

 <br>